Graham · Far North

 - Beinn Direach is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 564m of ascent and takes most walkers 4-6 hours.
 Terrain: Long estate track approach across Flow Country bog.

-- Where do I park for Beinn Direach?
+- Where should I park to climb Beinn Direach?

 - Standard parking is at NC400385 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.